Read this in: Español🖨️ Print post

 Meat and fish stocks play a role in all traditional cuisines—French, Italian, Chinese, Japanese, African, South American, Middle Eastern and Russian.
 In America, stock went into gravy and soups and stews.
 That was when most animals were slaughtered locally and nothing went to waste.
 Bones, hooves, knuckles, carcasses and tough meat went into the stock pot and filled the house with the aroma of love.
 Today we buy individual filets and boneless chicken breasts, or grab fast food on the run, and stock has disappeared from the American tradition.

 Please note that this article previously referenced calcium in broth, however we’ve since learned it is actually not a rich source, so we’ve removed those statements.
 Read Is bone broth mineral-rich? by Nourished Kitchen to learn more!

 Grandmother Knew Best

 Science validates what our grandmothers knew.
 Rich homemade chicken broths help cure colds.
-Stock contains minerals in a form the body can absorb easily—not just calcium but also magnesium, phosphorus, silicon, sulphur and trace minerals.
-It contains the broken down material from cartilage and tendons–stuff like chondroitin sulphates and glucosamine, now sold as expensive supplements for arthritis and joint pain.
+Stock contains the broken down material from cartilage and tendons–stuff like chondroitin sulphates and glucosamine, now sold as expensive supplements for arthritis and joint pain.

 Fish stock, according to traditional lore, helps boys grow up into strong men, makes childbirth easy and cures fatigue.
 “Fish broth will cure anything,” is another South American proverb.
 Broth and soup made with fishheads and carcasses provide iodine and thyroid-strengthening substances.